A note on last-success-problems: Variant II: The player can predict that there will be no

-The probability of winning for this variant is greater than $1/e$ because, as has been stated, it is actually equivalent to a standard game with $ p_{0}=1$. \end{proof}

-In summary, if the probability of winning for the standard game is not greater than $1/e$, then the probability that all the variables are zero is greater than $1/e$.
+The probability of winning for this variant is greater than $1/e$ because, as has been stated, it is actually equivalent to a standard game with $p_{0}=1$. \end{proof} In summary, if the probability of winning for the standard game is not greater than $1/e$, then the probability that all the variables are zero is greater than $1/e$.
 And vice versa: if the probability that all the variables are zero is not greater than $1/e$, then the probability of winning for the standard game is greater than $1/e$.
 Of course it can also occur that the probability is greater than $1/e$ in both cases, but it can never be the case that both probabilities are simultaneously less than $1/e$.